 - Product Design

-Students in our sixth form are also able to study a carefully selected range of level 3 vocational qualifications:
+Students in our sixth form are also able to study a carefully selected range of Level 3 vocational qualifications:

 - Health and Social Care (single and double award)

-- Child Play Learning Development
+- Children's Play Learning and Development

 - BTEC Sport